alex-sumner/defi-notes/constant_product_amm.md

 Normal trading is at a rate determined by the AMM contract.
 For a constant product protocol the exchange rate you get is whatever is needed to keep constant the product of the number of A tokens and the number of B tokens in the pool.
 Note, these are the actual numbers of tokens, not their dollar equivalent values.
 So say the pool currently holds one thousand A tokens and ten thousand B tokens.
 The product of these numbers is ten million.
 Now I come along with a hundred A tokens that I wish to trade for B tokens.
 The number of B I get for my hundred A is calculated as follows.

-Number of A in pool after my trade: 1,000 + 100 = 1,100 (number of A in pool beforehand, plus the number I added)
+	Number of A now in pool: 1,000 + 100 = 1,100 (number of A in pool beforehand, plus the number I added)
-Number of B in pool after my trade: 10,000 - x (number of B in pool beforehand, minus x, the number I received in exchange for my hundred A)
+	Number of B now in pool: 10,000 - x (number of B in pool beforehand, minus x, the number I received)

 We want the product of these numbers to still be ten million, as it was before my trade.
 So we have